Business credit market data reports organized on executive desk

 How Does LOC Usage Compare to Other Small Business Financing Products?

-31% of small businesses have an active LOC, compared to 21% with a term loan, 39% with a business credit card, and 8% with an SBA loan (Federal Reserve SBCS, 2025).
-Business credit cards and LOCs overlap significantly — approximately 52% of businesses with a LOC also carry a business credit card, using each product for its comparative advantage (Federal Reserve SBCS, 2025).
+31% of small businesses have an active LOC.
+21% have a term loan, 39% have a business credit card, and 8% have an SBA loan (Federal Reserve SBCS, 2025).

 ProductUsage RateAvg AmountTypical APR